UChicago-PL/smyth/README.md

-The benchmark sketches from the experimental evaluation of Smyth are stored in `suites/SUITE_NAME/sketches` and the input-examples used for those sketches are stored in `smyth/suites/SUITE_NAME/examples`.
-If you want to see the actual synthesis output on just one of these sketches, you can use the `forge` helper script that we have provided in the `smyth/` directory as follows:
+The benchmark sketches from the experimental evaluation of Smyth are stored in `suites/SUITE_NAME/sketches` and the input-examples used for those sketches are stored in `suites/SUITE_NAME/examples`.
+If you want to see the actual synthesis output on just one of these sketches, you can use the `forge` helper script that we have provided in the root directory of this project as follows:

   `./forge <top1|top1r|top3> <suite-name> <sketch-name>`